[Fsfe-se] [FSFE PR][SV] FSFE Newsletter - August 2013

 that must be loaded and executed on the voter's computer," said Heiki

-press release accompanying our open letter to NEC regarding the
+press release accompanying ouropen letter to NEC regarding the country's

-the illusion of "Open Source", where the published software covers
+illusion of "Open Source", where the published software covers only

 purposes, and for a lot of things you need a "written approval" from the